sensedeep/dynamodb-onetable/README.md

 The `validate` property defines a regular expression that is used to validate data before writing to the database.
 Highly recommended.

-The `value` property defines a literal string, function or array template that is used to compute the attribute value.
+The `value` property defines a literal string template or function that is used to compute the attribute value.
 This is useful for computing key values from other attributes, creating compound (composite) sort keys or for packing fields into a single DynamoDB attribute when using GSIs.

 String templates are similar to JavaScript string templates, The template string may contain `${name}` references to other model attributes.
 If any of the variable references are undefined, the computed field value will be undefined and the attribute will be omitted from the operation.

 The `value` may be set to a function which then returns the attribute value.
-The calling sequence for the function is `value(attributeName: String, context, properties)` where `properties` is the properties provided ot the API and `context` is the table context properties (see below).
+The calling sequence for the function is `value(attributeName, context, properties)` where `properties` is the properties provided to the API and `context` is the table context properties (see below).
 Note: table context properties should take precedence over the API properties.

-The `value` may be set to an Array of other attributes that will be packed as an object.
-This to pack a set of model fields in a single attribute in the table and unpack when reading the item.
-This is useful for GSIs that project limited attributes and you want several items to "pack" attributes into a single GSI projected attribute.

 ### Table Contexts